kelcoinec/Jacob-Awesome-Course-on-FLOW/README.md

 Firstly, we want to store more than a single resource in an efficient and manageable way instead of saving them in lots of different storage paths.

-Secondly, we want not only the account owner(A) but also other people to be able to deposit an NFT to the account storage(A's) that we can transfer an NFT when we combines deposit function with withthdraw function.
+Secondly, we want not only the account owner(A) but also other people to be able to deposit an NFT to the account storage(A's) that we can transfer an NFT when we combines deposit function with withdraw function.

 2. What do you have to do if you have resources "nested" inside of another resource? ("Nested resources")